7 Tips for Selling an Older Home Like a Fine Wine Aging Gracefully

 “I’ve had buyers over the years that specifically would tell me, ‘I don’t want to see anything modern.’
 They like the nostalgia of the history [it has] and the old feel of it.
 They like the idea that the original old floors are in it and they still creak.
 ‘Oh, my gosh, my grandmother had a stove like that!’… or ‘if I open this little secret door…’” Anderson said.

-If your home has some historic value, such as being owned by a prominent citizen, being associated with a significant event, or embodying particular design or construction techniques, so much the better.
+If your home has some historic value, whether through past ownership by a notable figure, ties to a significant event, or unique architectural or construction features, all the better.

 If your home happens to have a cold closet — an unrefrigerated closet that nonetheless kept meats, cheese, and veggies cool — that’s a perk for a home chef, a wine connoisseur, or someone with computer equipment that needs to stay chill.